Google Wants to Kill Passwords

 Passwords drive us all crazy.
 It seems everything you access requires one.
 It was not that long ago that a person only needed one password to recall.
 Those were the days of Internet infancy, from 1995- 2003, when hackers and security risks were at minimum because they were just learning their own trade.

-Today, in 2016, it is far different.
+Today, in 2018, it is far different.
 Now, because of rogue hackers becoming highly skilled, nearly everything on your phone or Internet wants a password.
 Log into a website for something simple, they want a password.
 Want to buy something, they want a password.
-Want to just frickin’ browse some site, need a password.
+Want to just browse some site, need a password.
 Ugh!
 I am personally drowning in passwords to recall.
 To combat this, I always use 3-4 canned passwords when I access or create an account.
-Even that can be much as I try to recall which variation I used.
+Even that can be much, as I try to recall which variation I used.
 Many times, I have to cycle through them all before one works!
 Crazy!

 So, Google is finding a way to end this.
 The new system being tested and developed is called Trust API, which will use many sensors in your phone to determine if it’s really you trying to login.
-Many android phones already use Smart Lock that uses sensors to scan your face, voice, movements and even location to ascertain if the phone should be unlocked without a password.
+Many android phones already use Smart Lock that uses sensors to scan your face, voice, movements, and even location to ascertain if the phone should be unlocked without a password.
 Some phones will learn your walk pattern and if it different than what the phone thinks is normal, your phone is rendered useless.
 Pretty amazing!

-But Trust API will be even more advanced.
+But Trust API will be even more advanced once available.
 This will always be ON inside your phone in the background.
 It will combine data from a variety of sensors to decide whether to lock or unlock your phone.
 If the sensors detect, at any time, anyone besides the owner is using the phone, it will lock it.
 The phone will be able to even detect the real owner by how a person swipes when using the phone!

-The new app will be available in 2017.
 Mastercard will offer new security measures allowing customers to authenticate their purchases using selfies or fingerprints.
 The Apple 5S iPhone was the first ever to use fingerprint technology in 2013, but it has proven to be troublesome.

 This might be in the “Good intentions gone awry” category for technology.